 Greentree Naturals Consulting Services

-We have had so many people calling and emailing us that are either looking for land to buy for sustainable production or people that already own land that are looking for advice on where and how to manage the land that they have.
-We determined there was a need for some sort of consulting service to meet these frequent calls.
-We have worked closely with people who want to begin farming, diversify their current operation, and small acreage farmers looking for ways to increase profitability on their farm.
-We also assist with garden design and layout, utilizing companion planting and crop rotation techniques for providing a bountiful harvest.
-(Read a letter from garden design clients at the bottom of this page.)
+We have had so many people contacting us that are either looking for land to buy for small acreage farming or people that already own land that are looking for advice about how to manage the land that they have more sustainably.
+We have worked closely with people who want to begin farming or diversify their current operation, small acreage farmers looking for ways to increase diversity and profitability on their farm, as well as land owners who simply need some assistance figuring out the steps they need to take to meet their goals on their homestead.
+We also assist with garden design and layout, utilizing companion planting, crop rotation and season extension techniques for providing a bountiful harvest in our northern Idaho cool season climate.
+(Read letters from garden design clients at the bottom of this page.)

-Our efforts include projects aimed at working with landowners on ways to retain their land resource base; adoption of farm record system, improved marketing skills, and exploring alternative income enterprises.
+We are committed to encouraging safer, healthier, and more ecological farming and gardening methods by providing technical assistance and educational opportunities with your goals in mind.
+Our efforts include projects aimed at working with landowners on ways to retain their land resource base, increase self-sufficiency, creating a farm plan and record system, improve marketing skills, and exploring alternative income enterprises.

 “What a wonderful asset to our land purchase decision!
 Diane's expertise and thoroughness made it an invaluable part of our research.
 Walking the land with her gave us a clear perspective on the benefits and drawbacks of the parcel we were thinking of buying.
 She reviews all aspects of the land and that's exactly what we needed.
 Her written report gave us the information we needed to make a final decision on the land.
 An essential tool for anyone making a serious land purchase!”

 Consultation services provide an individualized program tailored to your land with practical information and resources needed to develop a long term land stewardship.

 Particular areas of expertise: